shawnduong/zero-to-hero-hacking/writeups/active/otw-bandit.md

 ## Level 27 -> 28

 It looks like we're going to start interacting with git!
 Let's go ahead and clone the repository located at `ssh://bandit27-git@localhost/home/bandit27-git/repo` with the `git` utility.
-Remember that the git password is the same as the user password.
+Remember that the git password is the same as the user password in this level.

 ```
 bandit27@bandit:/tmp/tmp.2Jr4dMwzol$ git clone ssh://bandit27-git@localhost/home/bandit27-git/repo